kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 updates resource limit for the Pod and its Containers in the following manner:
-  1. If resource resizing results in net-increase of a resource type (CPU or Memory), Kubelet first updates Pod-level cgroup limit for the resource type, and then updates the Container resource limit.
+  1. If resource resizing results in net-increase of a resource type (CPU or Memory), Kubelet first updates Pod-level cgroup limit for the resource type.
+  1. All container limit decreases are applied.
-  1. If resource resizing results in net-decrease of a resource type, Kubelet first updates the Container resource limit, and then updates Pod-level cgroup limit.
+  1. If all container limit decreases succeeded and resource resizing results in net-decrease of a resource type, Kubelet then updates the Pod-level cgroup limit.
-  1. If resource update results in no net change of a resource type, only the Container resource limits are updated.
+  1. If all previous steps succeeded, container limit increases are applied.

 In all the above cases, Kubelet applies Container resource limit decreases before applying limit increases.

 #### Container resource limit update failure handling

-If multiple Containers in a Pod are being updated, and UpdateContainerResources CRI API fails for any of the containers, Kubelet will backoff and retry at a later time.
-Kubelet does not attempt to update limits for containers that are lined up for update after the failing container.
+If an `UpdateContainerResources` request fails while container limit decreases are being applied, the remainder of the container limit decreases will be attempted, but container limit increases or pod limit decreases will not.
 This ensures that sum of the container limits does not exceed Pod-level cgroup limit at any point.

-Once all the container limits have been successfully updated, Kubelet updates the Pod's Status.ContainerStatuses[i].Resources to match the desired limit values.
+If an `UpdateContainerResources` request fails while container limit increases are being applied, the remaining container limit increases will still be attempted.

+If any errors are raised during the resize process:
+- An event will be emitted with the error details
+- The ResizeStatus will be set to `Error`
+- The pod will be requeued for sync, and the resize will be retried on the next pod sync.

 #### CRI Changes Flow